XodoDocs/itext-legacy-tmc-techblog/typography/pdfCalligraph whitepaper.md

 #5 is a special case, because the short /i/ diacritic is positioned to the left of its consonant,
 even though it follows it in the byte string.
-When typing a language written in Devanagari, one would first input the consonant and then the vowel, but they will be reversed by a text editor that leverages OpenType featurs in any visual representation.
+When typing a language written in Devanagari, one would first input the consonant and then the vowel, but they will be reversed by a text editor that leverages OpenType features in any visual representation.

 ![Devanagari t combined with various vowels](./svg/vowels%20devanagari.svg)